-- Rhetorical Appeals- how you get your reader to believe or listen to you (ethos is trustworthiness oir credibility, pathos is emotions, and logos is logic)
+- Rhetorical Appeals- how you get your audience to listen to or believe you (ethos- credibility; pathos- emotions; logos- logic and facts)

-- Genre- response to a rhetorical situation; type
+- Genre- the response to a rhetorical situation; type

-- Common elements- what is similar in a bunch of different samples
+- Common elements- the main features that exist if you look at a bunch of samples

 8/28- What makes a good class discussion?